Shoplifters-2018

 The Magnificent Seven (1960) is a Western in the classic sense that will satisfy fans of the genre.
 It features Hollywood stars of the day in heroic roles that give an aura of nationalism and conservative Americana.

-Other than a wonderful musical score, a pleasant romance, and some male bonding, the film feels quite dated with racial overtones that probably were not as irksome in the 1960s as they are now.
+Other than an outstanding musical score, a pleasant romance, and some male bonding, the film feels quite dated, with racial overtones that probably were not as irritating in the 1960s as they are now.

 The film is a remake of the 1954 Japanese film Seven Samurai.